-Google Earth and Google maps both support adding markers to their maps, but only Google Earth supports having folders of markers.
-Since we are using folders, use Google Earth.
+Google Earth and Google Maps both support adding markers to their maps, but only Google Earth supports having folders of markers.
+Since we have folders, you must use Google Earth.
 Google lets you create a file called a KML file that contains the information of what markers to display and where to place them on the map using a “language” called Keyhole Markup Language (KML).

-A KLM file called VA Master was created with 4 folders in it.
-One for each of the following: Repeaters, Maidenhead Grid Square FM17 (where we are), RARC members, and the 6 Meter Club members.
-Each folder’s contents are visible (plotted on the map) or invisible.
+We created a KLM file called VAMaster with 4 folders in it.
+One for each of the following: Repeaters in Virginia (2 meters and 70 CM), VA Hams (All Hams in Virginia), RARC members, and the 6 Meter Club members.
+Each folder’s contents are visible (plotted on the map) or invisible (not on the map), default is invisible.

 The folders places a tear drop on the earth where Hams live or a repeater is located.
 The repeaters are limited to only active and open repeaters in Virginia.
-The first folder has the repeaters in it, then the hams in the FM17 maidenhead grid, Members of the RARC and Members of the 6 Meter Club.
+The first folder has the repeaters in it, then the hams in the Virginia, Members of the RARC and Members of the 6 Meter Club.

 Comments on how to use the KML file: